 - Location: 1.5 hours' drive from Osaka

-With over 700 years of history, Himeji Castle isn't just beautiful, it's legendary.
-Built to guard key trade routes to Kyoto, it has survived wars, earthquakes, and time itself, all while keeping its original wooden structure intact.
+With over 700 years of history, Himeji Castle isn't just beautiful; it's legendary.
+Built to guard key trade routes to Kyoto, it has survived wars, earthquakes, and time itself.
+In early April, it looks exactly as it did when it was built.

 - Best viewing time: Around April 10